sliang11/PU-Shapelets/README.md

 <a href="https://996.icu"><img src="https://img.shields.io/badge/link-996.icu-red.svg" alt="996.icu" /></a>

 # IMPORTANT NOTES
-We have recently discovered some code bugs in our source code, which may very well have lead to incorrect experimental results.
-We are currently correcting these mistakes.
-We will update the code as well as the experimental results in this repository as soon as possible.
-We sincerely apologize for the inconvenience.
+We have discovered some code bugs in our source code, which have affected the experimental results reported in our paper to some extent.
+We have done our best to rectified the bugs and have updated our corrected code and experimental results in this repository.
+We are pleased to say that the vast majority of our findings in our paper still holds after rectification.
+We will discuss the expreimental results later in this readme file.
+We apologize for any inconvenience caused by our mistakes.

-# PU-Shapelets
+# Overview
 This is the source code of PU-Shapelets, a pattern-based positive unlabeled classification algorithm for time series proposed in

 	Shen Liang, Yanchun Zhang, Jiangang Ma: PU-Shapelets: Towards Pattern-Based Positive Unlabeled Classification of Time Series.
 	DASFAA (1) 2019: 87-103

-There are two directories in this repository:
+There are four directories in this repository:

-src: the source code of our PU-Shapelets.
+PUSh: the C++ source code of our PU-Shapelets (PUSh) algorithm.

+P1NN: the CUDA-C source code of the propagating one-nearest-neighbor (P1NN) baselines.

 sample_data: sample datasets and a random seed generator for generating initial positive unlabeled examples.

-The results will also be stored in the dataset directories by default.
-We have included sample test results for each dataset, using the first of the pre-generated seeds.
+results: the raw results (F-score and running time) on all datasets and the updated figures.
+We will elaborate on the experimental results later.
+Also, we have included the output files for each sample dataset, using the first of the pre-generated seeds.

-In addition, all our raw experimental results can be found in Fscores.xlsx and Running time.xlsx.

-***** Notes on our paper *****
+# Notes on our paper

 Due to a lack of knowledge at the time of writing the paper, the following claims in our paper are questionable.